 In mid-August 2019 I was commissioned to go to the Netherlands to do some photography for a commercial client in the tourism industry.
-This is the results of those two days.
+These are the results of those two days.

 August 2019 was pencilled in to capture the photos and it took two weeks of waiting for bad weather to clear from the Netherlands in order for the shoot to go ahead.